Canada vs Russia.

 2015 World Championship – Gold Medal Game

 The final game of the tournament wasn’t even close, with Canada defeating Russia 6-1.
-With the win, Sidney Crosby joined the Triple Gold Club of Stanley Cup, world championship and Olympic champions.
+With the win, Crosby joined the Triple Gold Club of Stanley Cup, world championship and Olympic champions.
 The tournament would also finalize seeding for the 2018 Olympic Winter Games, making Canada the top-ranked team heading into PyeongChang.